 Moreover, we can compare our 3D simulations to the 3D experimental properties of the microbranches.
-Experimental post-mortem pictures of the XZ-plane of the fractured surface by Sharon \& Fineberg reveal that nearby the origin of instability, the microbranches are localized in the Z-axis.
+Experimental post-mortem pictures of the XZ-plane of the fractured surface by Sharon \& Fineberg~\cite{fineberg_sharon2} reveal that nearby the origin of instability, the microbranches are localized in the Z-axis.
 At large velocities, the microbranches merge, creating a Z-plane quasi-symmetric pattern, yielding a 3D-2D transition~\cite{review,fineberg_sharon2,fineberg_sharon3,fineberg_sharon5}.
 In PMMA (as opposed to glasses or gels), nice symmetric ``2D"-like strips are created in association with the largest microbranches~\cite{fineberg_sharon2}.

 In Fig. \ref{XZ} we present two experimental pictures of XZ-plane of the fracture surface that demonstrates the 2D-3D transition in PMMA, taken from Ref.~\cite{fineberg_sharon2}.
 Below, we depict XZ slices taken at a constant distance from the main crack (relative to the Y-axis) of our 3D simulations (the pictures from the main crack plane itself are too noisy, due to our finite size simulations).
 We see that the fracture patterns looks surprisingly similar.
 At small driving displacement ($\Delta/\Delta_G=2.5$ in the simulations), right beyond the critical velocity, the microbranches are localized in the Z-directions, yielding purely 3D behavior in both the experiments and the simulations.
-Increasing the diving displacement further ($\Delta/\Delta_G=4$ in the simulations), the microbranching increases in the Z-direction from top to bottom of the sample, yielding a 2D type behavior.
-In a matter of fact, these large microbranches result from the merging of several small microbranches, as we can see carefully in Fig. \ref{XY})~\cite{fineberg_sharon1}.
+Increasing the driving displacement further ($\Delta/\Delta_G=4$ in the simulations), the microbranching increases in the Z-direction from top to bottom of the sample, yielding a 2D type behavior.
+The periodic stripes structure is a result of the periodic microbranches in the XY-plane (Fig. \ref{XY})~\cite{fineberg_sharon1}.
 After the onset of branching, the energy flowing into the crack tip is divided between the main crack and the daughter cracks.
 The daughter cracks, which compete with the main crack, have a finite (similar) lifetime, because the main crack can outrun them and screen the daughter cracks from the surrounding stress field.
 The daughter cracks then die and the energy that had been diverted from the main crack returns.
 The scenario then repeats itself, causing the branching pattern to be more or less, periodic.